United States Air Force Academy

 Free Public Shows

 All public shows are free and open to the public.
 Military or Department of Defense identification is not required to enter the North Gate with a valid driver’s license.
 Seating for all public shows is on a first come, first serve basis.
 We do not accept reservations for public shows.
 We recommend arriving 10 minutes prior to the show time.
+Parents and chaperones are responsible for children’s behavior.

 See below for current public show schedule.
 See bottom of this page for descriptions/running times of Planetarium shows.